cicirello/generate-sitemap/README.md

 It is designed to be used in combination with other GitHub Actions.
 For example, it does not commit and push the generated sitemap.
-See the [examples](#examples) for examples of combining with other actions.
+See the [Examples](#examples) for examples of combining with other actions in your workflow.

 ## Requirements